 Fishing licenses assist conservation efforts in several different ways.
 They help control how much fish is being caught and removed from the rivers and seas.
-When every angler is accounted for, it’s easier to control how much fish is caught, and limits can be imposed on everyone.
+When every angler is accounted for, it’s easier to manage how much fish is caught, and limits can be imposed on everyone.

-It’s also easy to reprimand the people who go unlicensed and try to slip through the cracks, so the marine life in the area stays at a safe population level, and the numbers won’t deplete.
+It’s also easy to reprimand the people who go unlicensed and try to slip through the cracks so the marine life in the area stays at a safe population level, and the numbers won’t deplete.

 In addition to this, the revenue brought in by the license is used for conservation research and projects.
 This enables improving the bodies of water, cleaning the water, and ensuring the environment is projected.
-There are lots of different ways, direct and indirect, that fishing licenses assist conservation efforts.
+There are lots of different ways, direct and indirect that fishing licenses assist conservation efforts.

 Consequences Of Fishing Without A Fishing License

 Some people assume that fishing licenses are just a formality and that you don’t need to get one.
 In reality, if you are caught fishing in Florida without a Florida fishing license, you get a penalty under section 379.354.
 While this is a noncriminal offense, you’ll still have to pay a fine of over $50 and the cost of a license the first time you’re caught.

 If caught another time within a 36-month window, you may face a $100 fine or even a fine up to $500.
 And, if you are caught, you may also have to appear in court.
 Failure to show up in court puts you at risk of having to pay $25000, get a second-degree misdemeanor, and potentially a year in jail.

 It’s serious business, and the Florida Fish and Wildlife Conservation Commission (FWC) patrols all the bodies of water in Florida.
 They check anglers and boats frequently.